-This project is a 84x48pixel beamer (hence the name 4K pixel as 84x48=4032), it was used fort the 1541-III project, to show the contents of the display to a large audience.
+This project is a 84x48pixel beamer (hence the name 4K pixel as 84x48=4032), it was used for the 1541-III project, to show the contents of the display to a large audience.

 The minimig is a project by Dennis van Weeren (2006).
 The minimig is the first implementation of an Amiga computer inside an FPGA.
-This wonderfull design can transform in to many other different kind of machines depending on what kind of core is loaded.
-This website holds a VIC20 core (orginal VIC20 FPGA code comes from FPGA arcade (MikeJ - jan 2008) but was ported by me to the minimig platform).
+But this great design can also transform in to many other different kind of machines depending on what kind of core is loaded.
+This website holds a VIC20 core (the orginal VIC20 FPGA code comes from FPGA arcade (MikeJ - jan 2008) but was ported by me to the minimig platform).

 |Minimig and extra joystick button(s)